“I keep making terrible decisions and can’t seem to stop.

 For example, as Cézanne aged, he left more and more blank canvas visible in his paintings.
 For Cézanne, this seeming incompleteness may have been a metaphor for the process of sight.
 Or he may simply have been unsatisfied with them.
 It’s impossible to tell.

 As we expand our scope of vision (at least metaphorically), this problem is compounded because we so routinely miss things that are painfully obvious, perhaps because we are distracted or focused elsewhere.
 Moreover, anything like true objectivity either doesn’t exist or can’t be obtained.
-Even photographs, which we tend to think of as clear images of simple reality, are created and utilized so as to meet our stated and unstated expectations.
+Even photographs, which we tend to think of as clear images of simple reality, can be created, staged and utilized so as to meet both our stated and unstated expectations.

 In today’s investment world, our client recommendations will necessarily be nonfinito in at least two senses.
 Initially, they should be intentionally less than optimal (and in that sense, unfinished) from a technical perspective so as to meet the behavioral and psychological needs of clients and thus be “stickier” for and to those clients.
 A good portfolio that is used always beats a great or even perfect portfolio that is abandoned.
 Secondly, a good advisor is always looking to improve technically (so as to create better portfolios) and psychologically (so as to make the created portfolios stickier).
 Thinking one has “arrived” in either sense is the best possible evidence to the contrary.
 So let’s get to work.
 Every good advisor has unfinished business to attend to, both literally and figuratively.